Kidu5s/printf/README.md

-#this is a readme for the first group project
+this is a project for a team